anindyabijoydas/portfolio/_pages/axiom.md

 <div class="research-block">
 <span class="research-title">Coded Computation</span><br/>
-We design coding-theoretic methods that make large-scale matrix and learning computations faster and more resilient to slow or unreliable workers.
-Our work focuses on recovery thresholds, numerical stability, sparse matrix computations, and practical algorithms for distributed computing systems where efficiency, robustness, and scalability are critical.
+We design coding-theoretic methods that make large-scale matrix and learning computations faster and more resilient to slow workers.
+Our work focuses on efficiency and scalability of distributed computing systems.
 </div>

 <div class="research-block">
-<span class="research-title">Trustworthy LLMs</span><br/>
+<span class="research-title">Trustworthy AI</span><br/>
-We study the reliability, safety, fairness, and robustness of large language models across real-world decision-making settings.
-Our research investigates bias, hallucination, misalignment, jailbreak vulnerabilities, evaluation methods, and mitigation strategies to build LLM-based systems that are more transparent, dependable, and aligned with human goals.
+We study the reliability, safety and trustworthiness of large language models across real-world decision-making settings.
+We focus on detecing and mitigating vulnerabilities including hallucination or misalignment.
 </div>

 <div class="research-block">